masscollabs/cmf/README.md

 convergents maintainers framework is a framework that handles Git workflow between different forges and their infrastructures.

+And also we plan a portal to analyse the code , git workflow and more...

 # License

 convergents maintainers framework